National Minimum Wage

 Proposed Changes

-The age bands could be removed at the same time, but as this would have a significant effect on businesses who employ younger workers it could be delayed or phased in to give businesses time to prepare.
+The age bands could be removed in April 2025, but as this would have a significant effect on businesses who employ younger workers it could be delayed or phased in to give businesses time to prepare.

 Top Tips

-This could have significant impact on employers who have large numbers of workers in the 18-20 age bracket (retail, leisure and hospitality sectors).
+This could have significant impact on employers who have large numbers of workers in the 18-20 age bracket (such as retail, leisure and hospitality sectors).
 In the short-term audit your workforce to help anticipate how the change to a single hourly rate may impact your business.

 Employee Handbook Compliance Package